joeycastillo/sensorwatch.net/content/en/docs/watchfaces/complication.md

 ---------
 [`discgolf_face`](https://github.com/joeycastillo/Sensor-Watch/blob/main/movement/watch_faces/complication/discgolf_face.h)

- * Keep track of scores in discgolf or golf!
+Keep track of scores in discgolf or golf!
- * The watch face operates in three different modes:
+The watch face operates in three different modes:
- *
- *  - dg_setting: Select a course
+* dg_setting: Select a course
     * Enter this mode by holding down the light button.
-The screen will display
- *      the label for the hole and the lowest score since last boot.
+The screen will display the label for the hole and the lowest score since last boot.
     * Press alarm to loop through the holes.
-Press the light button to make a
+Press the light button to make a selection.
- *      selection.
 This will reset all scores and start a new game in dg_idle mode.
- *
- *  -dg_idle: We're playing a hole
+* dg_idle: We're playing a hole
- *      This either shows your current score relative to par, or the score for a
+    * This either shows your current score relative to par, or the score for a particular hole.
- *      particular hole.
- *      At the start of a game, press alarm to loop through the holes and leave it
- *      your starting hole.
+    * At the start of a game, press alarm to loop through the holes and leave it your starting hole.
 For optimal experience, play the course linearly after that
- *      If you're viewing the hole you're supposed to be playing, the watch face will
- *      display your score relative to par.
+    * If you're viewing the hole you're supposed to be playing, the watch face will display your score relative to par.
- *      Use the alarm button to view other holes than the one you're playing, in which
- *      case the input score for that hole will be displayed, in case it needs changing.
+    * Use the alarm button to view other holes than the one you're playing, in which case the input score for that hole will be displayed, in case it needs changing.
     * Long press the alarm button to snap back to currently playing hole.
     * To input scores for a hole in this mode, press the light button.
- *
- *  -dg_scoring: Input score for a hole
+* dg_scoring: Input score for a hole
- *      In this mode, if the score is 0 (hasn't been entered during this round),
- *      it will blink, indicating we're in scoring mode.
-Press the alarm button
- *      to increment the score up until 15, in which case it loops back to 0.
+    * In this mode, if the score is 0 (hasn't been entered during this round), it will blink, indicating we're in scoring mode.
+Press the alarm button to increment the score up until 15, in which case it loops back to 0.
     * Press the light button to save the score for that hole, advance one hole
     * if you're not editing an already input score, and returning to idle mode.

- *
- *  When all scores have been entered, the LAP indicator turns on.
-At that point, if we enter
- *  dg_setting to select a course, the score for that round is evaluated against the current
- *  lowest score for that course, and saved if it is better.
+When all scores have been entered, the LAP indicator turns on.
+At that point, if we enter dg_setting to select a course, the score for that round is evaluated against the current lowest score for that course, and saved if it is better.

 Dual Timer
 ----------